skydread1/portfolio/src/loicb/server/content/portfolio/flybot-card-games.md

                       :src-dark "https://www.flybot.sg/assets/flybot-logo.png"
                       :alt "Flybot Logo"}}
 +++
-At Flybot, I had the opportunity to create popular Asian Card Games APIs in `Clojure`.
+At Flybot, I had the opportunity to create popular Asian Card Games APIs in **Clojure**.

-I developed the backend of games such as Pǎo Dé Kuài (跑得快) and Big two (锄大地) which are climbing card games.
+I developed the backend of games such as *Pǎo Dé Kuài* (跑得快) and *Big two* (锄大地) which are climbing card games.

-I also worked on a Library we called MetaGame that allows us to compose several `Pǎo Dé Kuài` or `Big two` games (or a mix of both) in tournaments for instance.
+I also worked on a Library we called **MetaGame** that allows us to compose several `Pǎo Dé Kuài` or `Big two` games (or a mix of both).
+By composing games, I mean to play a few rounds of them up to a certain score for instance.
+This composition is generic enough to even allow us to make tournaments out of the underlying games.
 +++
 ## Rational

-At Flybot, I had the opportunity to create popular Asian Card Games APIs in `Clojure`.
+At Flybot, I had the opportunity to create popular Asian Card Games APIs in **Clojure**.

-I developed the backend of games such as Pǎo Dé Kuài (跑得快) and Big two (锄大地) which are climbing card games.
+I developed the backend of games such as *Pǎo Dé Kuài* (跑得快) and *Big two* (锄大地) which are climbing card games.

-I also worked on a Library we called MetaGame that allows us to compose several `Pǎo Dé Kuài` or `Big two` games (or a mix of both) in tournaments for instance.
+I also worked on a Library we called **MetaGame** that allows us to compose several `Pǎo Dé Kuài` or `Big two` games (or a mix of both) in tournaments for instance.

 The repositories are closed-source because private to Flybot Pte.
 Ltd.